As digital technology advances, the industry appears to be entering the transitional phase of platform adolescence.

 Figure 2/Senior Technical Don Farr, Boeing R&D Technology 2018

-Furthermore, many domestic industrial software have been drawn into the industrial Internet, while the international 10303 standard system has nearly 200 standards, constituting a deep MBD barrier gulf, while domestic enterprises have seen little research and little progress.
+Furthermore, many domestic industrial software have been drawn into the industrial Internet, while the international 10303 standard system has nearly 200 standards, constituting a deep MBD barrier.
+Domestic enterprises have seen limited research and progress in this area.

-Many companies’ technical exchanges are based on large-scale overall solutions such as MBSE, and they do not mention any product names or brands.
+Many companies’ technical exchanges are based on large-scale overall solutions like MBSE and do not mention any product names or brands.
 Once an enterprise adopts an overall solution, it becomes challenging for other products to access it.

 5. From one-time buyouts to ongoing subscriptions

 The way software tools are being sold is undergoing a change, shifting from a one-time license to a subscription model.
 This model doesn’t necessarily have to be cloud-based, as it can still be installed on-premise, but is accessed through a regularly licensed password as part of a subscription.